What is the qualified business income deduction?

 You can determine whether you get the full 20 percent deduction, a limited deduction, or no deduction at all based on your total taxable income.

 Total taxable income refers to all the taxpayer’s income before the QBI deduction is applied.
 This may include wages from other jobs, wages earned by your spouse (if married and filing a joint return), interest and dividends, capital gains, rental income, and more.
 For most taxpayers, this will be the adjusted gross income shown on Form 1040.
+Note that this means the QBI deduction does not reduce your self employment tax.

 If you don’t have a specified service trade or business

-50 percent of your share of the W-2 wages paid out in the business, or
+- 50 percent of your share of the W-2 wages paid out in the business, or

-25 percent of your share of the W-2 wages paid out in the business, plus 2.5 percent of qualified property
+- 25 percent of your share of the W-2 wages paid out in the business, plus 2.5 percent of qualified property

 Qualified property includes all tangible, depreciable property that hasn’t reached the end of its depreciable life.
-For most property, the depreciable life is 10 years.
+For most properties, the depreciable life is 10 years.
 For real estate, the depreciable life may be up to 39 years.

 For both SSTBs and non-SSTBs